top of page

 While it's generally advised to avoid diving in waters known to be frequented by these apex predators, for those seeking an up-close encounter with one of the ocean's most feared creatures, the town of Port Lincoln is the premier destination.
 Here, two certified cage diving operators provide the rare opportunity to come face-to-face with great whites in their natural habitat, with only a thin metal barrier separating you from these powerful hunters.

-It takes a healthy dose of courage and a deep sense of wonder to embark on this once-in-a-lifetime adventure, but the rewards are immense - the chance to observe these magnificent animals in their element, to study their every movement and behaviour and to develop a profound appreciation for the delicate balance of the underwater world.
+It takes a healthy dose of courage and a deep sense of wonder to embark on this once-in-a-lifetime experience, but the rewards are immense - the chance to observe these magnificent animals in their element, to study their every movement and behaviour and to develop a profound appreciation for one of the underwater world's most fearsome predators.

 Practical info